osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 ### Mapping using all FQANs

-By default, the LCMAPS VOMS plugin only considers for mapping the first FQAN of a VOMS proxy.
-This behavior matches what GUMS does.
+By default, the LCMAPS VOMS plugin only considers the first FQAN of a VOMS proxy for mapping.
+This matches the behavior of GUMS.
 If you want to consider all FQANs, you must set the appropriate option.

 -   If you are using osg-configure, set `all_fqans = True` in `10-misc.ini`, then run `osg-configure -c`

--   If you are configuring `lcmaps.db` manually (see [manual configuration](#manual-configuration) below), add `"-all-fqans"` to the module definitions for `vomsmapfile` and `defaultmapfile`

     !!! note
         If you are using OSG 3.3, osg-configure should be at least version 1.10.2.
 If you are using OSG 3.4, osg-configure should be at least version 2.2.2.

+-   If you are configuring `lcmaps.db` manually (see [manual configuration](#manual-configuration) below), add `"-all-fqans"` to the module definitions for `vomsmapfile` and `defaultmapfile`